dhmunro/dudley/docs/syntax.rst

   `/`

+  referenced_data

-The last two possibilities are actually not dict items; ".." opens the parent dict (a no-op if the current dict is root), while "/" opens the root dict.
+The ".." and "/"" are actually not dict items; ".." opens the parent dict (a no-op if the current dict is root), while "/" opens the root dict.
 Subsequent dict item declarations go into that newly opened dict.
 (A "," or a "]" also closes the current dict, but that case is discussed in the section on list items below.)

+The final possibility, `referenced_data` is a special case needed for reference filters (pointer data), described in the section on anonymous items below.
+Although it may appear syntactically in any **dict** or **list**, the anonymous item it declares is always in the root **dict**.

 If the parent container of the current dict is a list rather than a dict, then it counts as the root of a separate tree for the purposes of ".." and "/" -